hanshenmesen/hanshenmesen.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am currently a Ph.D. student in a joint program between the School of Advanced Interdisciplinary Sciences and the Academy of Mathematics and Systems Science, Chinese Academy of Sciences, majoring in Computer Science and Technology.
-My research interests focus on **Large Language Models**, **Multi-Agent Systems**, and **Misinformation Detection**.
+My research interests focus on **Large Language Models**, **Multi-Agent Systems**, **Misinformation Detection**, and **Knowledge Graph**.

 Outside of research, I am also a Top 500 Tank player in Overwatch :D.